 - The Akron Public Library and its grounds are a smoke-free and drug-free environment.
 Smoking is prohibited in the library and on its grounds, as is the use of all tobacco products, e-cigarettes, and alcoholic beverages.

-- No one who is intoxicated or under the influence of drugs/chemicals will be allowed on library premises.
+- Anyone who is intoxicated or under the influence of drugs/chemicals will not be allowed on library premises.